 Further to the core indicators for deposit takers outlined in the 2019 Guide, the IMF has listed an additional set of indicators which, among others, include customer deposits to total (non-interbank) loans, foreign-currency-denominated loans to total loans and foreign-currency-denominated liabilities to total liabilities.
 The Bank's compilation of the aforementioned additional indicators has changed despite the methodology for these FSIs remaining unchanged from the 2006 Guide.
 For example, the Bank previously used national discretion in the calculation of customer deposits.
 Customer deposits previously included all deposits held at commercial banks regardless of institutional units.
 In line with the 2019 Guide, customer deposits include all deposits placed by residents or non-residents, except those placed by (resident and non-resident) financial corporations, central governments and central banks.
-The 2019 Guide uses the type of depositor as the primary factor in defining customer deposits as risks increase, whereas households tend to have a more stable deposit base.
+The 2019 Guide uses the type of depositor as the primary factor in defining customer deposits.
+The logic behind this is that the depositors in the excluded sectors are more likely to shift deposits as risks increase, whereas households tend to have a more stable deposit base.
 As a result of the exclusions, there is a significant change in the customer deposits to total (non-interbank) loans ratio reported.